elestio-examples/terraform-elestio-keycloak-cluster/README.md

 **Secrets** - Do not commit your API token, Keycloak password, SSH key...

-**Configuration** - If you want to know all available attributes, check the [clickhouse service documentation](https://registry.terraform.io/providers/elestio/elestio/latest/docs/resources/clickhouse).
+**Configuration** - If you want to know all available attributes, check the [keycloak service documentation](https://registry.terraform.io/providers/elestio/elestio/latest/docs/resources/keycloak).
 E.g. you can disable the service firewall with `firewall_enabled = false`.

 **Hosting** - Look this guide [Providers, Datacenters and Server Types](https://registry.terraform.io/providers/elestio/elestio/latest/docs/guides/providers_datacenters_server_types) to know about the available options.